How To Plan A Desert Wedding or Elopement

 I’m going to be blunt: desert elopements are not ideal for having guests.
 It’s an added layer of planning and logistics to make sure your guests are comfortable at your desert elopement, especially if you have to hike or drive a bit to get there.
 It’s also just not realistic to have guests in some locations.
 For example, you can’t have any guests at the Grand Canyon.

 On the flip side, there are some places that are totally suitable for a few guests.
-If you are having guests, just be sure to be in communication about what your guests will need to enjoy themselves.
+If you are having guests, just be sure to be in communication about what your attendees will need to enjoy themselves.

 Step 4: Choose Your Date, Time of Day, and Location